 Payments from and to bank accounts

-A mobile wallet should facilitate the ability to make money transfer directly from the payer's bank account.
+A mobile wallet should facilitate the ability to make money transfers directly from the payer's bank account.
 The payee should have the option to receive money either to their bank account or wallet.
 The bank to bank transfers also includes the user's account in the same bank, as well as another person's account in a different bank.

 Wallet owners should be provided with a variety of payment options while sending or receiving money.
 The options should be one tap away whenever and wherever the users are within the app interface.

-As digital money is becoming more and more popular, mobile wallets will not only replace conventional payment methods, but also provide the users with convenience to make effortless payments - be it prepaid or postpaid.
+As digital money is becoming more and more popular, mobile wallets will not only replace conventional payment methods but also provide the users with convenience to make effortless payments - be it prepaid or postpaid.